abhisheksubal/RulesE/README.md

 - Added better error handling
 - Updated project to use .NET Standard 2.1 for library and .NET 9.0 for tests
 - Added NCalc expression-based rule support
+- Added composite rules with logical operators (AND, OR, NOT)

 ## Project Structure